-Fees and remuneration for committee work regulations Financial support for students involved in university committee work.
+University of Groningen Graduation Fund Regulations Information relating to financial support in the event of study delay due to, for example, illness or committee membership.
+Fees and Remuneration for Committee Work Regulations Financial support for students involved in university committee work.
 CLRS Regulations Regulations governing the submission of complaints, objections and appeals.

-Rules of procedure for the financial support of foreign students Provisions relating to financial assistance for students from abroad.
-University of Groningen Confidential Advisor Rules relating to the responsibilities and powers of the University of Groningen Confidential Advisor.
+Rules of Procedure for the Financial Support of Foreign Students Provisions relating to financial assistance for students from abroad.
+Regulations concerning the University of Groningen Confidential Advisor Rules relating to the responsibilities and powers of the University of Groningen Confidential Advisor.
 CUOS Regulations Regulations concerning the Central Implementation Body for Student Societies.
+Regulations for Registration and Tuition Fees Rules relating to the setting of tuition fees, and to the University of Groningen procedures for registration and deregistration.
 Emergency Fund Regulations Regulations governing loans and/or gifts awarded to students in special circumstances.
-ROB regulations Regulations concerning financial assistance for students of the sciences.
+ROB Regulations Regulations concerning financial assistance for students of the sciences.
 'Tempo' Grant Fund Regulations Rules relating to financial support for students with a 'Tempo' grant.
-Implementation Regulations Rules relating to the setting of tuition fees, and to the University of Groningen procedures for registration and deregistration.
 Registration and Reregistration Guide Everything you need to know about registering at the University of Groningen.